 The war in Ukraine resulting in higher levels of inflation and rising energy prices has led to a cost of living crisis throughout 2022/23, the effects of which were felt by both service users and staff.
 The crisis has invariably resulted in increased poverty within the city and exacerbated health inequalities that already existed within the population.
-This, along with the reduced availability of financial resources posed a great risk to Dundee Health and Social Care Partnership throughout 2022/23 and continues to be a high priority heading into 2023/24.
+This, along with the reduced availability of financial resources poses a risk to Dundee Integration Joint Board's strategic delivery aims and continues to be a high priority heading into 2023/24.

-Impact of COVID-19
+Impact of Covid-19